DennisHerschbach/VSVSMachine/README.md

-# VSVSMachine
+# VSVS Machine
-Application for Vanderbilt Student Volunteers for Science
+Database management Python application for Vanderbilt Student Volunteers for Science

+Automated generation of labels, documents, and emails.